How The Rebel Crowdfunds

-In the past fiscal year, the Rebel has crowdfunded $1.54 million for these business operations, which nearly covers the $1.67 million in expenses associated with those costs.
-Rebel's crowdfunding terms of service make it clear that if a particular project is oversubscribed, funds may be put towards the overhead associated with that project, or to similar projects.
+In the past fiscal year, the Rebel has crowdfunded $2.245 million for these business operations, which nearly covers the $2.830 million in expenses associated with those costs.
+Rebel's crowdfunding terms of service direct that if a particular project is oversubscribed, funds may be put towards the overhead associated with that project, or to similar projects.
 We call this process "social commerce"; others call it "pay it forward".
 It's how the Rebel pays the bills.

 In addition to crowdfunding its own business operations, the Rebel also crowdfunds for selected bona fide charities.
 This is done on third-party crowdfunding websites like Indiegogo and Generosity.com for maximum transparency.
 100% of the net proceeds from these third-party sites is passed on to the recipient, with no other Rebel expenses claimed.